 Remi Barbier, the Company's founder, has served as President, Chief Executive Officer and Chairman of the Board of Directors since the Company's inception in May 1998.
-Prior to that time, Mr. Barbier helped in the growth or founding of Exelixis Inc. and ArQule, Inc., both publicly-traded drug development companies, and EnzyMed, Inc., a chemistry company sold to Albany Molecular Research, Inc. Mr. Barbier is a trustee emeritus of the Carnegie Institute of Washington and the Santa Fe Institute and is on the Advisory Board of the University of California Institute for Quantitative Biosciences and BioVentures LLC, a life science incubator at the University of Arkansas for Medical Sciences.
+Prior to that time, Mr. Barbier helped in the growth or founding of Exelixis Inc., a publicly-traded drug development company, ArQule, Inc., a drug development company acquired by Merck & Co., and EnzyMed, Inc., a chemistry company acquired by Albany Molecular Research, Inc. Mr. Barbier is a trustee emeritus of the Carnegie Institute of Washington, the Santa Fe Institute and the Advisory Board of the University of California Institute for Quantitative Biosciences.
+He is on the board of BioVentures LLC, a life science incubator at the University of Arkansas for Medical Sciences.
 Mr. Barbier received his B.A. from Oberlin College and his M.B.A. from the University of Chicago.